AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

 Unlock these abilities by spending 1 + N XP where N is the number of Advanced Abilities you already have.

 *   Demonic Memory: Your demon occasionally recalls magic from its prior hosts.
 Learn a random spell or ritual, and whenever you spend XP learn another random spell or ritual.
-*   Stored Chaos: While using Chaos Magic you can store a single instance of chaos within you which can be unleashed later as usual, or as a d8 bolt of pure chaos.
+*   Stored Chaos: While using Chaos Magic you can store a single instance of chaos within you which can be unleashed as a d8 bolt of pure chaos.
 *   Inherited Knowledge: Choose a topic based on your Demon’s prior host.
 Use it as per the Archivist’s Deep Lore ability.
 *   Backseat Driver: If you are ever knocked unconscious or have your mind imparied in any way, you can choose to have your Demon take over and control your body instead.